tisogawa/tzdate/README.md

 The second argument is the timezone name for the date/time (If omitted, the timezone defined as [date.timezone](http://php.net/datetime.configuration#ini.date.timezone) of PHP will be used).

-You can use the following format to specify the timezone (all case-insensitive).
+You can use the following format to specify the timezone.
+All case-insensitive, and underscores and spaces can be omitted.

 * [IANA Timezone Identifier](http://php.net/timezones) (e.g. `America/Los_Angeles`)
 * City name part of the identifier (e.g. `'Los Angeles'`, `losangeles`)